bg-write/candyfloss-flask/README.md

 2. Open a terminal window.
 3. Enter and run this command: `flask --debug run`.
 4. Open the development server URL that's provided in the terminal output.
-5. You should now see Candyfloss.
+5. You should now see Candyfloss!

 ### Running Tests